AliSoftware/ObjcSwitch/README.md

     }

+###### Note
-_Note that the global behavior of the `switchCase:` method is designed so that it returns as soon as an object is found equal to the target object (and its corresponding code is executed), without testing the values after the found one._
+The global behavior of the `switchCase:` method is designed so that it returns as soon as an object is found equal to the target object (and its corresponding code is executed), without testing the values after the found one.
-_This is the equivalent (compared to a standard C switch/case statement) of having a `break;` after each `case:`._
+This is the equivalent (compared to a standard C switch/case statement) of having a `break;` after each `case:`.
 It is thus guaranteed than no more than one block of code will be executed by the `switchCase:` method.

 ## Using a different selector than `isEqual:`